 Foundation studies cover the basic beliefs of the Christian faith.
 Unlike Discovery Studies, they contain content.
-They can be used by those who are a bit intimidated by the Discovery Study format or those who just want to review the basics of Christian belief.
-They are useful evangelistically as well as for equipping those who already believe.
+They can be used by those who are a bit intimidated by the Discovery Study format or those who want to review the fundamentals of Christianity.
+They are useful for equipping believers as well as evangelizing unbelievers.
 At some point, every Christian should become familiar with the content of Foundation Studies.
-Foundation Studies 1-10 work best when using the steps described below.
+Foundation Studies 1-10 works best when using the steps described below.
 Foundation Study 11 and following work best in a read through format.

 - Pick a study.
 There are several studies.
 Work through each study from beginning to end.

 - Read a verse.
-Only the questioner should be looking at the answers in the Foundation Study; ask each member of the group to read the verse in the study they’re doing.
+Only the teacher should be looking at the answers in the Foundation Study; ask each member of the group to read the verse in the study they’re doing.

 - Ask the question.
 "What does this verse say about (the subject you are studying)?"
 For instance, if your study is about God, ask, “What does this verse say about God?"

 - Let the students respond.
 Allow time for the student(s) to formulate an answer.
 Don’t fear silence.
 Encourage personalized answers.

 - Read the comments.
-Do this after people are finished responding.
-Since the leader is not the expert, you can rotate leaders.
+Do this after people finish responding.
+Since the teacher is not an expert, you can rotate leaders.
 Give others a chance to read the teacher notes.

 Studies 11 and following are designed to be read in their entirety.